 - All manuscripts, with the exception of literature reviews and book reviews, should be between 8,000 and 8,500 words, including the abstracts in three languages and the references.
 Literature reviews should be no longer than 11,000 words long, with no less than 50 bibliographic references.
 Book reviews should be in the range of 2,500 to 3,000 words and must be about recent scientific publications (publications made within the last two years) related to the profile of the journal.

-- Abstracts must appear both in the manuscript and in the manuscript´s metadata on the platform and have a maximum of 200 words.
-It must be written in the language of the manuscript and in two other languages of the four declared by the journal as Working languages (French, Spanish, English and Portuguese), and must be adequately structured.
-To know how to structure the abstracts properly, depending on the type of manuscript (literature review, empirical study, case study, etc.), please refer to the Writing the Title, Abstract and Keywords section.
+- The abstract included in the manuscript must have a maximum of 200 words and must be adequately structured.
+To know how to structure the abstracts properly, depending on the type of manuscript (literature review, empirical study, case study, etc.), please refer to the Writing the Title, Abstract and Keywords section or to the APA Manual.

-- Keywords must be a minimum of five words or phrases and follow the guidelines provided in the section Writing the Title, Abstract, and Keywords.
+- Keywords must be a minimum of five words and they must be entered on the metadata of the article one by one, by pressing “enter” after each.
+To chose them, follow the guidelines provided in the section Writing the Title, Abstract, and Keywords.

 - The italic font attribute should be used instead of underlining (except in URLs) and only to denote terms written in languages other than the main text, or terms on which you want to draw attention.